-Description of Description of principal objects (if any) principal objects (if any) of corporation (except in case of listed company)
+Nature of interest Description of position (if any)

+Description of principal objects (if any) of corporation (except in case of listed company)

 F. Were you a property developer or a close associate of a property developer on the return date?
 (Y/N)